New Ways For Families® - Parent Information

 If you have been ordered by a judge or another professional you are working with suggested you attend a parenting class or high conflict parenting class.
 Please visit our Find A New Ways Professional page for information on local organizations that offer this class in your city.
 Under the "services" column it is noted whether they offer this 3-hour class.

-If you are engaging in Divorce Mediation services (either with your lawyers, a court mediator, or a private mediator) y encouraged our mediation professional might ask you to complete 1-2 sessions of New Ways coaching to better prepare you for the mediation meeting.
+If you are engaging in Divorce Mediation services (either with your lawyers, a court mediator, or a private mediator) a mediation professional might ask you to complete 1-2 sessions of New Ways coaching to better prepare you for the mediation meeting.
 Your lawyer or mediator will tell you how to start the coaching services.

 New Ways Online

-If you are looking for an ONLINE co-parenting program, or if you have been court ordered to recommended to find an ONLINE program.
+If you are looking for an ONLINE co-parenting program, or if you have been court ordered or recommended to find an ONLINE program.

 Please double check with the court that an online course will satisfy your court order.
 Generally, the online course does not satisfy a court order in jurisdictions where one of the in-person programs is available.
 View the Find A New Ways Professional page for current in-person program locations.